IISE Data analytics & information systems (dais) student Mobile/Web App Competition

 Competition Process

-- Proposal Submission: Teams must submit a proposal (no more than 2 pages) describing their mobile/web app via email with the subject "DAIS Mobile/Web App Competition" to the chairs of the competition steering committee by January 3, 2025.
-The proposal should include:
+- Proposal Submission: Teams must submit a proposal (no more than 2 pages) describing their mobile/web app via email with the subject "DAIS Mobile/Web App Competition" to the chairs of the competition steering committee by Dec.
+19, 2025.

-(1) A clear statement outlining the need for the mobile/web app and its intended goals.
+The proposal should include: (1) a clear statement outlining the need for the mobile/web app and its intended goals, (2) a detailed list of the app’s features, and (3) an identification of the target markets and communities.

-The competition steering committee will evaluate the submissions and select a maximum of four teams as finalists.
+via email to the chairs of the competition steering committee by Mar.
+6, 2026.
+The competition committee will evaluate the submissions and select a maximum of four teams as finalists.
+(During this phase, a team may request technical resources to be made available by the

 Evaluation Process